Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 If your attack misses, the spell fails and has no effect.
 On a hit, the spell takes effect immediately in addition of the normal effects and damage from your weapon attack, under the rules below:

-- :spell-aoe: **Area of Effects.** If the spell targets an area greater than a 10 ft. cube, it takes effect as a 15 ft. cone originating from you, which must include your target.
+- :aoe-rad: **Area of Effects.** If the spell targets an area greater than a 10 ft. :aoe-cube: cube, it takes effect as a 15 ft. :aoe-cone: cone originating from you, which must include your target.
 Alternatively, it can be contained to only affect the target of your attack (your choice).
 Using a ranged weapon, your spell is contained to only affect the target of your attack.

 - :spell-level-0: **Cantrip.** The cantrip ^^does not deal damage^^.
 Instead, your weapon attack deals the damage type dealt by the cantrip, and applies the cantrip additional effects on hit, except for damage.